Continuous Test Orchestration And Execution Platform Online

-What Is Parallel Testing And Why To Adopt It?
+What Is Parallel Testing And Why Is It Important?

 With the advancement in technology, testing solutions have become more scalable than ever, as organizations moved to Selenium test automation from manual testing.
 But, one area that most organizations are still struggling with is the scalability to run multiple tests in parallel.
 Many corporations are still using sequential testing methods to deliver quality assurance, which consumes a lot of time, resources, and efforts.
 Some are either reluctant towards the implementation of parallel testing in Selenium while others are probably not doing it because their web-application is small enough to be managed by the current release windows.
 Keep in mind though, every release is bound to expand the web-application, and somewhere down the road, you are going to hit a hard brick wall if you don’t adopt for parallel testing.
 Not to forget, the primary reason for the existence of the Selenium Grid is to allow testers to run test cases in parallel.